OriginSXC/upload2ipfs/README.md

 Upload files to the IPFS network easily with [this tool](https://upload2ipfs.ipfs.qzz.io/).

-The Download gateways would refresh everyday in gateways.txt, and I would be happy if you can provide available gateways.
+The **Download Gateways** would refresh everyday in gateways.txt, and I would be happy if you can provide available gateways.